An important climate actor

 Carbon dioxide is captured in the growing forests and in the products.
 Holmen's resource-efficient production is predominantly driven by renewable energy.
 Investments in self-generated energy and the development of the products of today and tomorrow based on forest raw material mean the positive climate effects will be even greater in the future.

-is calculated that the volume of standing timber will increase by 1 per cent a year, and approximately 650 000 tonnes of carbon dioxide will be captured by this increase in volume.
-Over the foreseeable period, annual growth in Holmen's forests is expected to exceed the harvests, and the Group's forest growth target indicates that carbon dioxide storage will increase in the future.
+The volume of standing timber in Holmen's forests increases by 1 per cent a year, which means that carbon dioxide is bound into its increase in volume.
+Based on Sweden's official reports of greenhouse gases for forest and land between 1990 and 2017, uptake for Holmen's forests and forest land on average is estimated at 1 300 000 tonnes per year.
+Over the foreseeable period, annual growth in Holmen's forests is expected to exceed the harvests, and the Group's forest growth target shows that carbon dioxide storage will increase in the future.

 The production units

-In recent years the production of renewable electricity and thermal energy has increased considerably through Holmen's investments in biofuel-based energy production at several mills.
-In the past ten years, emissions of fossil carbon dioxide have fallen by over 75 per cent and amounted to 125 000 tonnes in 2016.
+In recent years, the production of renewable electricity and thermal energy has increased considerably through Holmen's investments in biofuel-based energy production at several mills.
+In the past ten years, emissions of fossil carbon dioxide from the mills have fallen by over 80 per cent and amounted to just under 75 000 tonnes in

-Based on data for the past few years, annual emissions of fossil carbon dioxide from forest machinery, manufacture of input goods and transport of raw materials and products are estimated at approximately 340 000 tonnes.
-These emissions, together with those from certain types of forest land, represent the negative climate impact of Holmen's operations.
+2017.
+Annual emissions of fossil carbon dioxide from forest machinery, manufacture of input goods and transport of raw materials and products are estimated at approximately 340 000 tonnes.
+Emissions represent the negative climate impact of Holmen's operations.

 The products and substitution effects